 Growing up in San Diego before smartphone apps and the internet, I’d pray every day to be uprooted from my mundane world so that I could finally release the real me.
 I wanted friends, parties and adventures, to spend hours writing scripts and stories, or brainstorming ideas for comics and TV series with other creative people.

-But I was also 21 and living at home.
+I was also 21 and living at home.
 I wanted the guy who’d been too frightened to emerge in high school or junior high to finally come out and start meeting men -- real, muscular, sexy men.
-I wanted to make out, suck cock, and fuck.
+I wanted to get laid.
 A lot.

 This isn’t to say that I was a virgin like the Blessed Mother or anything.
-I’d been out to myself since I was 15, and by the time the UCLA letter arrived I felt pretty experienced in the ways of gay culture.
-I’d had a boyfriend, a collection of tricks, and some solid gay friends.
-I was cute, which helped get my foot in the door for gay related activities, and while I hadn’t done the circuit scene I had gone clubbing ‘til dawn and done drugs a couple times.
+I’d been out to myself since I was 15, and by the time the UCLA acceptance letter arrived I felt pretty experienced in gay male culture.
+I’d had a boyfriend, a collection of tricks, and some solid friends.
+I was cute, which helped get my foot in the door for gay-related activities, and while I hadn’t done the circuit scene I had gone clubbing ‘til dawn and done drugs a couple times.
 But none of my family or church friends knew any of these dirty details, so this whole second life I lived was covered in lies.
 College, I knew, would change all that.

 Scratch, scratch, scratch...
 I just never thought it would involve a "social disease."